Exploring the Ancient Traditional Practice of Walkabout

 I personally like riding the city bus to a new area of town and looking for small restaurants or coffee shops to make small talk with the owners or other patrons.

 Urban walkabouts can be led by local experts, such as historians, architects, or community leaders, who can provide a unique perspective on the city and its history.
-They can also be self-guided, using maps and guidebooks to explore the city on your own.
+They can also be self-guided, using maps and guidebooks to explore the city independently.

-Urban walkabouts can also be used for recreational or fitness purposes to get some exercise and enjoy the outdoors while exploring the city.
+Urban walkabouts can also be used for recreational or fitness purposes.
+They allow people to get some exercise and enjoy the outdoors while exploring the city.

-In summary, an urban walkabout is a journey or excursion taken on foot through an urban area, typically a city.
-It can be a self-guided or guided tour, and it can have a variety of purposes, such as exploring the city, learning about its history and culture, or simply getting to know the area better.
+An urban walkabout is a journey or excursion taken on foot through a metropolitan area, typically a city.
+It can be self-guided or guided, and it can have various purposes, such as exploring the city, learning about its history and culture, or simply getting to know the area better.
 It’s a way to discover and explore the city and gain a deeper understanding of it, its culture, and its inhabitants.